yayamayajd/fruits_project/README.md

 Give uo the directory related to the Place table in version 1.0 and moved it to a later version.

-Spent a long time adjusting the relationship definitions between tables.
-Initially, I took a shortcut by using backref, but this resulted in countless SAWarning messages.
+Spent a long time adjusting the relationship definitions between tables. first I took a shortcut by using backref, but this resulted in countless SAWarning messages.
 However, as the relationships became more complex, backref was no longer sufficient.

 The difference between backref and back_populates is that the former requires definition on only one side and automatically creates the reverse relationship, while the latter must be manually defined on both sides.